Emotional granularity: Valence and arousal

 Emotions can be mapped out on a chart modeling the range of arousal (high to low) and valence (pleasure to displeasure) that is experienced during a particular emotion.
 For example, in the top right corner are the emotions with high arousal and high valence, which include excited, astonished, delighted, happy, and pleased.
 These emotions are all examples of positive emotions that are high in arousal.
 In the opposite corner is the low valence and low arousal section, containing miserable, depressed, bored, and tired as some examples.

-Using the latter as an example, one with high emotional granularity would be able to differentiate between feeling depressed, bored, tired, and miserable.
+Using the latter as an example, an individual with high emotional granularity would be able to differentiate between feeling depressed, bored, tired, and miserable.
 An individual exhibiting low emotional granularity would clump together all low arousal and negative emotions.
-Perhaps in an experiment testing one's emotional granularity, as explained in the following section, a participant would be given hypothetical scenarios to see their ability to distinguish between emotions.
-For example, researchers would present a traumatic situation to see whether it induces anger, fear, frustration, or more than one of these emotions, indicating whether that the participant is able to produce discrete emotion labels, or instead clumps together these high arousal/negative emotions.
+In an experiment testing one's emotional granularity, a participant would be given hypothetical scenarios to determine their ability to distinguish between emotions.
+For example, researchers might present a traumatic situation to observe whether it induces anger, fear, frustration, or more than one of these emotions, indicating whether that participant is able to produce discrete emotion labels, or instead clumps together these high arousal/negative emotions.

 One influence on emotional granularity is language, because one's ability to access emotional language in their memory impacts their labels when making emotional judgments.
 The speed and accuracy that one exhibits when verbalizing discrete emotion labels for oneself or another depends on the available emotion words.